Stils/minigame/readme.md

 Hello!
-My name is Ignasio!
+My name is not Ignasio!